5 Ways to Create a Work-Life Balance in Your Small Business

 Develop an Emergency Test

 Things happen in business that may cause you to have to bend your own rules from time to time; that's the nature of the business.
-But in the heat of chaos, it can be difficult to remain objective about what qualifies as an emergency.
+In the heat of chaos, it can be difficult to remain objective about what qualifies as an emergency.

 Create a checklist that outlines what factors should exist before a situation is classified as an emergency.
 Make it clear when and how your boundaries should be bent, as well as what you should do after the situation is resolved to restore the limits.